First extraction of the proton mass radius and scattering length $\left|\alpha_{\rho^0 p}\right| $ from $\rho^0$

-On the experimental side, the SAPHIR Collaboration reported the $\rho^0$ photoproduction total cross section with an energy region from 1.71 GeV to 2.15 GeV and the lowest energy of differential cross section is 1.78 GeV \cite{Klein}, which is a near-threshold energy region.
-More experimental information on $\rho^0$ photoproduction is essential to gain insight into the interior character of the proton and $\rho^0 p$ scattering length.
-Nowadays, the Electron Ion Colliders (EIC) and Chinese EIC are suggested to be built for probing the deepest structure inside the hadron and collecting $\rho^0$ data \cite{Accardi:2012qut,Anderle:2021wcy}.
-The high precision experimental measurements are suggested to be carried out on these facilities.
+On the experimental side, the SAPHIR Collaboration reported the $\rho^0$ photoproduction cross section at a center of mass (c.m.) energy of up to $E_{\gamma}=$ 2.60 GeV, and the lowest energy of the differential cross section is $E_{\gamma}\in $ [1.4,1.6] GeV \cite{Wu:2005wf}, which is a near-threshold energy.
+More experimental information on $\rho^0$ photoproduction is essential to gain insight into the internal character of the proton and the $\rho^0 p$ scattering length.
+Presently, a JLab experiment is suggested for probing the deepest structure inside the hadron and collecting $\rho^0$ data.
+High-precision experimental measurements are suggested to be performed at this facility \cite{CLAS:2001zxv}.

-The paper is organized as follows.
-The process of extracting proton mass radius are provided in Sec.\ref{sec:maa-radius}, and some analysis of the results is also presented.
-Then in Sec. \ref{sec:scattering-length}, the formalism of scattering length $\left|\alpha_{\rho^0 p}\right| $ from cross section is introduced.
-Then the results and discussion are obtained.
-A comparative analysis with other $Vp$ scattering lengths for $\omega p$, $\phi p$, $J/\psi p$, $\psi(2S)p$ and $\Upsilon p$ are suggested.
+This paper is organized as follows.
+The process of extracting the proton mass radius is provided in Sec.\ref{sec:maa-radius}, and an analysis of the result is presented.
+Then, in Sec. \ref{sec:scattering length}, the formalism of scattering length $\left|\alpha_{\rho^0 p}\right| $ from the cross section is introduced, and the results and a discussion are reported.
+A comparative analysis with the scattering lengths for $\omega p$, $\phi p$, $J/\psi p$, $\psi(2S)p$, and $\Upsilon p$ is suggested.
 A summary is given in Sec. \ref{sec:summary}.

-\section{scalar GFFs and mass radius}
+\section{Scalar GFFs and mass radius}